UoB-COMSM0166/2025-group-30/README.md

 Based on the severity scores in the evaluation table, we will prioritize addressing high-severity issues, such as speed inconsistency across platforms and insufficient time display in multiplayer mode.    next development focus will be on enhancing the user experience by improving UI feedback, adding return and help buttons, and introducing a store system for character/tool customization.
 Through these improvements, we aim to create a smoother, more intuitive, and more engaging gameplay experience.

 #### SUS evaluation
 We collected and analyzed SUS questionnaire data from 12 users for both Level 1 and Level 2, calculating their total SUS scores.
 We then used the Wilcoxon Signed-Rank Test to examine whether there was a statistically significant difference in usability scores between the two levels.
-Click [here](sus.md) to see the raw data.The following figure is a bar chart of the average score of each player and the average score of the two levels based on our original survey data.
+Click [here](sus.md) to see the raw data.
 <div align="center">
   <img src="SUS evaluation.png" width="533">
 </div>